SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 To declare a class computed property, mark the declaration with the ``class`` declaration modifier.
 To declare a static variable property, mark the declaration with the ``static`` declaration modifier.
-Class and static properties are discussed in :ref:`Properties_TypeProperties`.
+Type properties are discussed in :ref:`Properties_TypeProperties`.

 ..
 TODO: Discuss class properties after they're implemented